lucienimmink/art-downloader/README.md

 # Art-downloader

 Download artist art based on their [MBID](https://musicbrainz.org/).
-This node.js program reads a json based music file as used by [JSMusicDB](https://www.jsmusicd.com), which structure is based on [scanner.py](https://github.com/lucienimmink/scanner.py).
-For each found artist both [fanart](https://fanart.tv/) and [theaudiodb](https://www.theaudiodb.com/) are queried in order to find art for the artist.
-If a lot of artists need to be queried a rate-limit can occur.
+This node.js program reads a JSON-based music file as used by [JSMusicDB](https://www.jsmusicd.com), which structure is based on [scanner.py](https://github.com/lucienimmink/scanner.py).
+For each found artist both [fanart](https://fanart.tv/) and [theaudiodb](https://www.theaudiodb.com/) are queried to find art for the artist.
+If a lot of artists need to be queried a rate limit can occur.
 If that is the case the program will sleep for 1 minute and then try again.
-Please be patient while we do our bes to find all the art.
+Please be patient while we do our best to find all the art.

 ## Config